Department of Labor Logo United States Department of Labor

 Injuries and Illnesses

-Aircraft and avionics equipment mechanics and technicians often lift heavy objects, handle dangerous chemicals, or operate large power tools.
-They may work on scaffolds or ladders, and noise and vibrations are common, especially when engines are being tested.
-Workers must take precautions against injuries, such as wearing ear protection and brightly colored vests to ensure that they are seen when working around large aircraft.
+Aircraft and avionics equipment mechanics and technicians may work on scaffolds or ladders.
+Noise and vibrations are also common, especially when engines are being tested.
+Workers must take care to avoid falls and should wear safety gear, such as ear protection to reduce the risk of hearing loss.

 Work Schedules